Above Suspicion (1995 film)

-Above Suspicion is a 1995 American crime thriller-drama film starring Christopher Reeve, Joe Mantegna and Kim Cattrall.
+Above Suspicion is a 1995 American made-for-television crime thriller film directed by Steven Schachter, and starring Christopher Reeve, Joe Mantegna and Kim Cattrall.
 The screenplay was written by William H. Macy, who also has a small role in the film.
 It premiered on HBO on May 21, 1995.

 In the film, Reeve plays a paralyzed cop who plots to murder his wife.
-On May 27, 1995, a week after the film's release, Reeve himself was paralyzed from the shoulders down after suffering a spinal cord injury in a horse riding accident, as well as his final acting film to be released during his lifetime.
+On May 27, 1995, 6 days after the film's release, Reeve himself was paralyzed from the shoulders down after suffering a spinal cord injury in a horse riding accident.

 Plot

-Dempsey Cain (Christopher Reeve) is a top detective in San Sebastian, California.
-His brother, Nick (Edward Kerr), is also a cop but is generally viewed as a screw-up despite Dempsey's attempts to help him.
-Nick is having an affair with Dempsey's wife, Gail (Kim Cattrall).
-Alan Rhinehart (Joe Mantegna) is another detective who thinks Dempsey is dirty and resents him for being the star on the force.
+Dempsey Cain is a top detective in San Sebastian, California.
+His brother, Nick, is also a cop but is generally viewed as a screw-up despite Dempsey's attempts to help him.
+Nick is having an affair with Dempsey's wife, Gail.
+Alan Rhinehart is another detective who thinks Dempsey is dirty and resents him for being the star on the force.

 In part due to Nick's carelessness, Dempsey is shot during a night raid on a tenement building and his doctor says he is paralyzed from the waist down.
 Dempsey still covers for Nick's mistake.
 He is medically retired from the force.

 Dempsey and Gail send their son, Damon, away to camp for the summer.
 Gail tells Nick that she dislikes being the wife of a disabled man.
-One night, Dempsey's neighbor, Iris (Finola Hughes), looks through her kitchen window and sees him pointing a gun at his head but she bangs on the door and seemingly stops him from committing suicide.
+One night, Dempsey's neighbor, Iris, looks through her kitchen window and sees him pointing a gun at his head but she bangs on the door and seemingly stops him from committing suicide.
 Iris tells Gail about the attempt.

 Dempsey informs Gail and Nick that he does not want to spend his life in a wheelchair and asks them to help him die.
 The pair agree to kill Dempsey and make it look like a botched home robbery.
 On the night it is set to happen, they sneak out of a movie theater after causing a commotion in order to create their alibi, go to the house, and start staging the scene.
 They take two pistols with silencers out of a dresser drawer.
 Nick puts his gun to Dempsey's head but cannot bring himself to shoot his brother.
 Gail aims her gun at her husband, pulls the trigger, and the gun clicks.
-Dempsey shoots Gail dead.
-He then informs Nick that he knew about the affair before rising from his wheelchair and shooting Nick dead.
+Dempsey shoots Gail dead and informs Nick that he knew about the affair before rising from his wheelchair and fatally shooting him.